gvwilson/thirdbit/src/fiction/santas/index.md

 Finner didn't need to be told twice.
 Twenty strides.
-Ten,
-and Santa Greenwood had reloaded.
+Ten.
 "Clear!"
 Santa Hood snapped.
-The burly santa fired a second rocket and then pulled the door closed behind Finner and Santa Hood.
+The burly santa fired a second rocket and pulled the door closed behind Finner and Santa Hood.

 "What are—" Finner started.

-"Save it!"
+"Later!"
 Santa Hood ordered.
 They were in a large room that had probably been quite impressive before the ceiling caved in and someone turned the oversized reception desk on its side to shelter behind.